hawksUHC/MelodyMod/README.md

 **Welcome to the GitHub page for Melody Mod!
 Here I will log all recent changes, updates and new features.**

+**Note as of 14 Dec the mod should work perfectly fine, if you encounter issues please use the version from the video linked to this page, thank you.**

 ______________________________________________
 **What's new in V4?**
 ______________________________________________